BennyPLS/Sleeper/README.md

 The `ignored-players` setting is empty by default but can be filled with the names of players who should not be counted towards the percentage needed for sleeping.

+The `can-skip-weather` setting is set to true, which means that by default skip night works when is raining.

 The `rest-message` setting contains a message that will be executed as a command by the console.
 This message displays the number of players who are currently sleeping and the necessary number of players needed to skip the night.

-The `skip-night-message` setting contains a message that will be executed as a command by the console when the night is skipped.
+The `skip-night-message` setting contains a message that will be executed as a command by the console when the night is skipped.The "{playerName}", "{actual}", "{necessary}", are variables, actually are only available in 'rest-message'.

+The `cannot-skip-night-message` setting contains a message that will be executed as a command by the console when the night cannot be skipped.